 |Larger than half pint to smaller than 1 gallon||$0.35||$0.45

 |Larger than 1 gallon up to 5 gallons|

 Larger than 2 gallons up to 5 gallons

 The proposed fee increase must be approved by DEQ.
-The increase would take effect at least 120 days after approval, but not before September 1, 2017.
+The increase would take effect at least 120 days after approval, and not before November 1, 2017.

 While PaintCare awaits approval of the proposed fees, we suggest that retailers evaluate their point-of-sale and billing systems to accommodate the fee change.
 Retailers should also be prepared to see the increased fees (once approved) on invoices from their paint suppliers.